Coping with grief is no easy thing, but travel might help heal after losing a loved one, offering perspective and the chance for new beginnings

-When you suffer the loss of someone you love, your entire world pivots as you go through the many stages of grief.
+When you suffer the loss of someone you love – a friend, partner or family member – your entire world pivots as you go through the many stages of grief.
 It’s a shattering, visceral experience that takes hold of you with an unstoppable force.
 Why then, would you choose this time to travel the very world that’s changed beyond recognition?

 As a coping mechanism for dealing with the grieving process, travel operates in a myriad of emotional and practical ways.
 All journeys involve an element of reflection, but no more so than when you’re bereaved.